Star Trek: Generations3 Stars

 Indeed, The Next Generation outclassed previous and subsequent Star Treks shows by balancing human drama and science-fiction, and Generations does much the same.
 The film begins when, in the twilight of his career, James T. Kirk seemingly dies saving the rookie crew of the new Enterprise from an “energy ribbon”.
 In fact, the ribbon, called the Nexus, has snatched him up and carried him away, and he remains inside until the next generation of Starfleet, namely the crew of the Enterprise-D, finds him in the twenty-fourth century.
 During Kirk’s rescue, he pulled a madman named Saron (Malcolm McDowell) from the Nexus, inside of which Saron had found his deceased wife and child, somehow preserved alive and well.
 The Nexus, you see, makes your most desired dreams come true—the Enterprise-D’s venerable bartender, the infinitely wise Guinan (Whoopi Goldberg), also rescued from the Nexus by Kirk, describes it as “being wrapped inside joy, as if joy were something tangible.”
 Saron is obsessed with getting back inside.
 He plans to destroy an entire solar system to alter the Nexus’ course over a planet, where he intends to stand and hitch a ride back to joy.

 On the Enterprise-D, human drama preoccupies the crew.
 Lt.
 Worf (Michael Dorn) earns a promotion to Lt.
 Commander.
 Capt.
 Picard (Patrick Stewart) mourns the accidental deaths of his brother and nephew (characters established on the excellent episode “Family”).
 Android crewmate Data (Brent Spiner) activates his “emotions chip” and attempts to control a wellspring of newly experienced feelings.
 Meanwhile, the crew launches an investigation at a Federation space station that was attacked, revealing some dastardly Klingons—namely, the show’s popular villainesses, the Duras sisters (Barbara March and Gwynyth Walsh)—may be responsible.
 As it turns out, the Durases have teamed with Saron.
 However, there doesn’t appear to be a way to stop Saron’s plan, at least not from the outside.
-And so, Picard enters the Nexus and seeks out Kirk to stop Saron’s plan, ending when the elder captain falls to his death after saving the day.
+And so, Picard enters the Nexus and sets out Kirk to stop Saron’s plan, ending when the elder captain falls to his death after saving the day.
 Meanwhile, Commander Riker (Jonathan Frakes) leads a mission to stop the Duras sisters, which ends with the Enterprise crash-landing on a nearby planet.

 Fans responded to Kirk’s demise with anger, believing the circumstances unsuitable for the hero who had survived so many perilous away missions and fought his way out of numerous spaceship battles.
 During debates about which one makes the best Enterprise captain, Kirk or Picard, Kirk’s brash, singular personality often wins over the emotionally complex puzzle of Picard.
 Audiences like their heroes straightforward and their death scenes grandiose, I suppose, and so Kirk falling to his death from a metal bridge didn’t feel right.
 McDowell even received death threats from one Trekkie so distraught over the scene.
 Then again, Kirk was originally phasered to death by Saron, but test audiences balked at the notion, claiming Kirk deserved better (imagine what Trekkies would’ve done to McDowell if Kirk died by Saron’s hands).
-Paramount ordered reshoots, but Kirk’s fall proves more “real” than the storybook finale Trekkies were hoping for nonetheless.
+Paramount ordered reshoots, but Kirk’s fall proves more “real” than the storybook finale Trekkies were hoping for.
 And yet, had he died nobly on the Enterprise bridge, followed by a momentous funeral where everyone could say goodbye, that would be too easy—reality hardly ever lets anyone say goodbye, and that’s a persistent theme in Generations, linking Saron’s desire to return to his family in the Nexus (fantasy) to Picard accepting that his family name will not live on (reality).

 The Next Generation series was always about bringing a sense of the possible to the Star Trek universe, particularly in terms of its science-fiction, whereas the original series seemed rooted in the impossible and ideal.
-Astrophysicists such as Stephen Hawking have attested to The Next Generation’s technological and scientific accuracy, or how the show builds stories around astrological hypotheses, such as wormholes or time bubbles—concepts ripe for exploration in a weekly television series.
+Astrophysicists such as Stephen Hawking have attested to The Next Generation’s technological and scientific accuracy, or how the show builds stories around astronomical hypotheses, such as wormholes or time bubbles—concepts ripe for exploration in a weekly television series.
 The Kirk crew seems to chase after the adventurous and romantic aspects of space, whereas Picard’s crew delves into the real (or at least theoretically real).
 Even from a dramatic perspective, The Next Generation layers its characters beyond the often-predictable roles founded by Kirk, Spock, and McCoy.
 Consider Data, who at first, with his dependence on computerized logic and lack of emotion, was deemed merely a stand-in for Spock.
 As the series evolved, so did the character, imbuing him with a desire to become human, and even subtle underlying feelings.
 Finally, in this film, Data’s “emotions chip” (although used by the writers mostly as a comic relief tool), serves as an impossible-yet-malfunctioning fantasy for Data—to the point where he disengages it in the film’s last scenes.
 To his android reality, the artificial emotions are not real.

 Buried in the subtext of Star Trek: Generations resides the theme that fantasy does not substitute a harsh-but-true dose of reality, and therefore establishes the entire Picard crew as favorable against the fantastical Kirk crew—at least among viewers with a penchant for hard science.
 The film’s main plot and subplots each contain a Reality vs. Fantasy theme: Saron’s violent drive to return to the Nexus, an acknowledged illusion, twists him into something evil; Data’s emotions chip, ostensibly a step away from his unemotional Self by artificial means (ignoring, of course, that he’s an android), proves problematic; Picard and Kirk both resist the ribbon’s fantasy, however appealing, for the grim realities of their lives—though Kirk undoubtedly still looks at stopping Saron as a wild buckaroo adventure, and perhaps that’s why he dies, because he doesn’t respect the reality of the situation.
 Regardless, fans and critics alike noted that too much was destroyed (the Enterprise-D and Kirk himself) within Generations to make the torch passing an effortless process.
-Other complaints that too few of the original cast members returned, precisely the conspicuous absence of Leonard Nimoy, put longtime fans in a tizzy.
+Other complaints that too few of the original cast members returned, precisely the conspicuous absence of Leonard Nimoy, left longtime fans disappointed.

 Whereas fan service might be in order for this type of event, the filmmakers simply told a story with some worthwhile themes for these beloved characters, and as a result, the film received poor notices for the filmmakers’ unwillingness, or more accurately their inability, to live up to more grandiose fan expectations.
 For many, the powerful storytelling didn’t matter because the film could not accommodate everyone’s wishes for the final appearance of James T. Kirk, regardless of whether his death was symbolically in favor of The Next Generation or not.
 Alas, my own reading and appreciation of the film remain a minority opinion.
-Ultimately, the degree to which you enjoy Star Trek Generations is a question of why you’re watching any Star Trek film or television series in the first place.
+Ultimately, the degree to which you enjoy Generations is a question of why you’re watching any Star Trek film or television series in the first place.
 Are you watching for no other reason than pure space adventure escapism in all its formulaic glory?
 Or do the characters, their lives, and their often three-dimensional personalities draw you, while the science-fiction elements only sweeten the pot?
 This seems to be the very difference between the original Star Trek series and The Next Generation, and why the latter camp should enjoy this film.